caoool/gethigh/README.md

 * [aldeed:collection2](https://github.com/aldeed/meteor-collection2)
 * [matb33:collection-hooks](https://github.com/matb33/meteor-collection-hooks/)

-Remember that in Meteor, since publication can control what data is available to the frontend when it subscribe to that data set, it's often that frontend does not do complex query.
+Remember that in Meteor, since publication can control what data is available to the front-end when it subscribe to that data set, it's often that front-end does not do complex query.
 Example: `users.findOne()` will only return one user since the backend publication method only public the current logged in user.

 [Robomongo](https://robomongo.org/) is a free cross platform MongoDB visualization tool (also editing).
 So instead of remember all the usage of MongoDB, just simple using this tool to deal with MongoDB (locally and remotely).